demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

 Analyzes suspicious hashes, URLs, domains, and IP addresses.
-This integration was integrated and tested with version xx of VirusTotal (API v3)
+This integration was integrated and tested with version v3 of VirusTotal (API v3)

 ## Configure VirusTotal (API v3) on Cortex XSOAR